Sohaibimran22/Machine_Learning_NaiveB/README.md

 Text classification/ Spam Filtering/ Sentiment Analysis: Naive Bayes classifiers mostly used in text classification (due to better result in multi class problems and independence rule) have higher success rate as compared to other algorithms.
 As a result, it is widely used in Spam filtering (identify spam e-mail) and Sentiment Analysis (in social media analysis, to identify positive and negative customer sentiments)

-Recommendation System: Naive Bayes Classifier and Collaborative Filtering together builds a Recommendation System that uses machine learning and data mining techniques to filter unseen information and predict whether a user would like a given resource or not
+Recommendation System: Naive Bayes Classifier and Collaborative Filtering together builds a Recommendation System that uses machine learning and data mining techniques to filter unseen information and predict whether a user would like a given resource or not.

+Applications of Naive Bayes Algorithm
+As you must’ve noticed, this algorithm offers plenty of advantages to its users.
+That’s why it has a lot of applications in various sectors too.
+Here are some applications of Naive Bayes algorithm:

+As this algorithm is fast and efficient, you can use it to make real-time predictions.

+This algorithm is popular for multi-class predictions.
+You can find the probability of multiple target classes easily by using this algorithm.

+Email services (like Gmail) use this algorithm to figure out whether an email is a spam or not.
+This algorithm is excellent for spam filtering.

+Its assumption of feature independence, and its effectiveness in solving multi-class problems, makes it perfect for performing Sentiment Analysis.
+Sentiment Analysis refers to the identification of positive or negative sentiments of a target group (customers, audience, etc.)

+Collaborative Filtering and the Naive Bayes algorithm work together to build recommendation systems.
+These systems use data mining and machine learning to predict if the user would like a particular resource or not.